Abhinay8506/GCET_CODETANTRA/README.md

 # GCET_CODETANTRA

 welcome friends!
-Here you will the solutions of codetantra modules
+Here you will get the solutions of codetantra modules

 link:https://gcet.codetantra.com/login.jsp